abdulrehan1729/Health-management-system/README.md

 ## Description

-Ctruth is a Health and Wellness Management System designed to help users manage their medications efficiently.
+Health and Wellness Management System designed to help users manage their medications efficiently.
 It provides functionalities for medication tracking, recurring reminders, report generation, email notifications, and secure authentication.

 ## Features